Andrew Pugachev, Occupational Health & Safety instructor, Herzing College Winnipeg

 And then we have students from a wide range of industries, including construction, trucking, health care, manufacturing, the military, mining, hospitality and so much more.
 It's definitely a very diverse class.

-Q: What are the most important skills you teach in this program?
+Q: What are the most important skills you teach in the Health and Safety program?

 Andrew: The ability to be concise and direct when communicating about safety.
 Clarity is essential, particularly when our workforce is so diverse with different cultures, ethnicities and languages.